chadananda/cat/Readme.md

-# CAT - Computer Assisted Translation
+# CTAI - Commitee Translation AI

-CAT is a powerful command-line tool for translating and processing book-length documents.
-It leverages the power of GPT-based language models to provide high-quality translations and document segmentation.
-With CAT, you can create both straight translations, side-by-side translations, and segment your documents into meaningful paragraphs.
+CTAI is a powerful AI for translating and processing book-length documents into quality classical English.
+It leverages the power of large language models with __decision tree logic__ to provide high-quality translations and document segmentation.
+Instead of older decision logic such as chain-of-reasoning, CTAI actually forms a committe of diverse translation agents and each translator argues his (or her) logical reasoning for a translation decision.
+The group continues to debate until they eventually reach a concensus.
+At which point, they provide the final translation as well as a commentary block summarizing the reasoning behind difficult translation decisions.

+The CTAI "committee" can provide translations with or without commentary, with or without original text (side-by-side) and as either a literary or technical translation style.

+Since many old Arabic and Farsi manuscripts had neither punctuation nor paragraph segmentation.
+The CTAI application can first split long blocks of text into symantically meaningful paragraphs prior to translation.
+CTAI will also remove incorrect (artificial) page breaks from OCR, as well as repair hyphen-split words and common OCR errors using contextual analysis.

 ## Features

-- **Straight Translation:** CAT can translate your entire document into a target language.
+- **Straight Translation:** CTAI can translate your entire document into a target language.
-- **Side-by-Side Translation:** CAT can create a document with the original text and the translation side by side.
+- **Side-by-Side Translation:** CTAI can create a document with the original text and the translation side by side.
-- **Segmentation:** CAT can segment a long string of text into meaningful paragraphs.
+- **Segmentation:** CTAI can segment a long document of into meaningful paragraphs.
-- **Translation Styles:** CAT supports multiple translation styles to suit your needs.
+- **Translation Styles:** CTAI supports multiple translation styles to suit your needs.
   - **Literary:** This style is easily readable and is the default style for translations.
-  - **Literal:** This style conforms closely to the original word order, useful for language learners.
+  - **Literal:** This style conforms closely to the original word order, useful for study.
-  - **Technical:** This literal style includes terms and names from the original language, useful for technical translations.
+  - **Technical:** This literal style embedds original terms and names, useful for technical study.

 ## Usage

-1. Install CAT with `npm install -g cat-cli`.
+1. Install CTAI with `npm install -g ctai`.
-2. Set your API key with `cat set-key YOUR_API_KEY`.
+2. Set your API key with `ctai set-key YOUR_API_KEY`.
-3. Translate a file with `cat translate --file yourfile.txt --style literary`.
+3. Translate a file with `ctai translate --file yourfile.txt --style literary`.
-4. Create a side-by-side translation with `cat side-by-side --file yourfile.txt --style literary`.
+4. Create a side-by-side translation with `CTAI side-by-side --file yourfile.txt --style literary`.
-5. Segment a document with `cat segment --file yourfile.txt`.
+5. Segment a document into meaningful paragraphs with `ctai segment --file yourfile.txt`.

-For more information on the available commands and options, run `cat --help`.
+For more information on the available commands and options, run `ctai --help`.

-## Technology Stack and Coding Style

-CAT is built with modern JavaScript and uses a number of libraries to provide its functionality:

-- **Axios:** For making HTTP requests to the translation API.
-- **Commander:** For creating the command-line interface.
-- **Chalk and Figlet:** For adding color and ASCII art to the command-line output.
-- **Dotenv:** For managing environment variables.
-- **OpenAI:** For leveraging the power of GPT-based language models.

-The codebase follows modern JavaScript best practices and is thoroughly documented with comments and JSDoc explanations.

-## Implementation Plan

-1. **Project Setup and Initialization:** The project will be set up as an npm module, with all necessary dependencies installed.
-A `.env` file will be created to store the GPT API key.
-2. **Command-Line Interface:** The CLI will be created using `commander`, with commands for setting the API key, translating files, segmenting documents, and setting the translation style.
-The output will be styled with `chalk` and `figlet`.
-3. **GPT API Connection:** The application will connect to the GPT API using `axios`.
-The user's text will be sent to the API and the translated text or segmented text will be returned.
-4. **Error Handling and Validation:** The application will include thorough error handling and input validation to ensure that the user's input is valid and that the API key is set.
-5. **Testing:** The application will include a suite of unit tests to ensure that all components are working correctly.
-6. **Documentation:** The codebase will be thoroughly documented, with a detailed README file explaining how to use the application.

-This plan will be implemented over the course of several development sprints, with each sprint focusing on one or two of the above steps.

 ## Proof of concept examples